shakacode/react_on_rails/docs/basics/recommended-project-structure.md

 The problems with this structure and using rails/webpacker to configure Webpack for you:

 1. No support for different entry points for server rendering.
-2. Webpacker adds an ex``tra layer of abstraction over Webpack, which you probably don't want.
+2. Webpacker adds an extra layer of abstraction over Webpack, which you probably don't want.

 This default rails/webpacker configuration is used for the generator because: